mindkin/hourfleet/docs/configure.md

 When you join Hourfleet and create a new Car Share, you are going to get your own car sharing Web App, hosted for you at an address like: `https://yourcarshare.hourfleet.com`.

-Your Web App will still need to be configured to work the way your business does, and tailored to look like your business.
+The Web App will still need to be configured to work the way your business does, and tailored to look like your business.

 You can see an example of what your web app will look like at [What Is In The Box](inthebox.html)

 ## What is a Network Operator?

-Just quickly, lets deinfe a term or two.
+Just quickly, lets define a term or two.

 From the perspective of Hourfleet, you (and your business) are known to Hourfleet as a "Network Operator", since you operate a Car Share 'network' on the Hourfleet platform.
 A distributed network of borrowers and cars.